fuzzycode/pytvdbapi/docs/source/examples.rst

 Working with Actor and Banner Objects
 -------------------------------------
 By default, the extended information for Actors and banners are not loaded.
 This is to save server resources for data that is not needed.
-If you do want to this extra data you can pass :code:`actors=True` and :code:`banners=True` respectively when creating the :class:`pytvdbapi.api.TVDB` instance, this will cause the actors and/or banners to be loaded for all shows.
+If you do want to this extra data you can pass `actors=True` and `banners=True` respectively when creating the :class:`pytvdbapi.api.TVDB` instance, this will cause the actors and/or banners to be loaded for all shows.
 If you only want this information for some shows, you can use the :func:`pytvdbapi.api.Show.load_actors` and :func:`pytvdbapi.api.Show.load_banners` functions instead.